Native Hierarchical and Compositional Representations with Subspace Embeddings: Experiments

+\paragraph{Dimensionality reduction.} This learned structure, where the rank encodes specificity, makes our embeddings inherently compressible.
+Since each subspace dynamically allocates the dimensions needed to represent each concept, we can perform post-training compression via truncated SVD, with minimal performance loss.
+To assess this capability, we approximated \textsc{WordNet} and SNLI embeddings $\tilde{\mP}_i$ by retaining singular values greater than a threshold $\tau\in [0,1]$ and plotted the reconstruction mAP, in the case of \textsc{WordNet}, or the two-way accuracy, for SNLI, as well as the average subspace rank, as a function of $\tau$.
+As shown in Fig.~\ref{fig:compression}, the learned subspaces exhibit rapid spectral decay in both experiments, allowing for compression of up to $4\times$ with negligible impact on task performance.
+This paves the way for a new class of embeddings where representational complexity is not fixed, but a learned, data-driven property.

-\paragraph{Emergent Logical Reasoning.} A key advantage of our subspace representation is its emergent logical compositionality, which arises directly from the geometry of the embeddings.
-Our framework, forming a subspace lattice, naturally supports operations like conjunctions, disjunctions, and negations without requiring explicit architecture or training signals.
-Fig.~\ref{fig:flickr30k_retrieval} provides an example illustrating this inherent compositional reasoning in a retrieval setting.
-For a query formed by a logical combination of concept subspaces, we retrieve images from Flickr30k \cite{young2014image} whose caption subspaces have the largest normalized inclusion score with the composite query subspace.
-Each caption subspace is computed with our mpnet-base-v2 + SPH $\mathrm{PG}(\mathbb{R}^{128})$ model, fine-tuned on SNLI.
-The results demonstrate that our subspace embeddings enable compositional retrieval, allowing for the search of novel concepts through interpretable geometric operations.
-Additional examples are provided in the supplementary material.
+\paragraph{Emergent compositionality.} As evidenced by the results in Table \ref{tab:compositional_entailment}, a key advantage of subspace embeddings is their emergent compositionality, which arises from the geometry of the embeddings without explicit training signals.
+Fig.~\ref{fig:flickr30k_retrieval} provides an example illustrating this inherent compositionality for conjunctions $\tilde{\mP}_i\tilde{\mP}_j$ and negations $\mI-\tilde{\mP}$ of queries, in a retrieval setting.
+For a query formed by a logical composition of concept subspaces, we retrieve images from Flickr30k \citep{young2014image} whose caption subspaces have the largest $\mathrm{NIS}$($\tilde{\mP}_\text{query}$ $\mid$ $\tilde{\mP}_\text{caption}$).
+Each caption subspace is computed with our mpnet-base-v2 + SPH (SE$^{128}$) model, fine-tuned on SNLI.
+The results demonstrate that subspaces enable compositional retrieval, allowing for the search of novel concepts or query editing through geometric operations.